Shiteq/code-to-publish/README.md

-# Wolfram mathematical code to generate manuscript results
+# Wolfram mathematical code used to generate manuscript results